North Sumatra: Culinary

 There is a wide variety of food in North Sumatra, depending on the region.
 This includes Saksang and Babi panggang karo, and in the Pakpak Dairi area, Pelleng is a very spicy popular typical food.
 The characteristic of Batak cuisine is its preference for andaliman (Zanthoxylum acanthopodium) as the main spice.
 That is why andaliman in Indonesia is sometimes dubbed as Batak pepper.
 In the Batak land itself there is dengke nani arsik which is fish that is fried without using coconut.
-For taste, Batak land is heaven for lovers of coconut milk and spicy food.
 Pasiyak Natonggi or money to buy sweet palm wine is a very familiar term there, describing how close palm wine or nira is to their lives.
 Batak people are majority Christian — unlike neighboring Muslim-majority ethnic groups such as Aceh and Minang — Christian Batak people are not restricted to Islamic halal dietary law.